sherzberg/learning-dokku/readme.md

 This will spew a bunch of logs about building and tagging a dockker instance.
 If you see a command that starts with _postgresql_, the plugin is successfully installed.

-Now create a linked database for the _learning-dokku_ app we setup earlier (from the dokku host):
+Now create a linked database for the _learning-dokku_ app we setup earlier (from the **__dokku__** host):

 ```bash
 $ dokku postgresql:create learning-dokku
 ```

-This command runs a postgresql instance on the Dokku host machine and sets will automatically set an environment varialbe DATABASE_URL for the _learning-dokku_ app.
-The simple Django app in this repo is already setup to accept this environment variable so lets push the change from your local machine:
+This command runs a postgresql instance on the Dokku host machine and sets will automatically set an environment variable DATABASE_URL for the _learning-dokku_ app.
+The simple Django app in this repo is already setup to accept this environment variable so lets push the change from your **__local machine__**:

 ```bash
 $ git push apps master